HELMAB/chhankitek/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Authors and acknowledgment
+## Authors and Acknowledgment

-This library might not exist without hardwork of these people:
+This library would not exist without the hard work of these people:
-1. Base on algorithm of `Mr.Phylypo Tum` from [Cam-CC](https://www.cam-cc.org/calendar/)
+1. Based on the algorithm by `Mr. Phylypo Tum` from [Khmer Calendar](https://khmer-calendar.tovnah.com/calendar/chhankitek.php)
-2. Porting from [momentkh](https://github.com/ThyrithSor/momentkh) by `ThyrithSor` into `Java`
+2. Ported from [momentkh](https://github.com/ThyrithSor/momentkh) by `ThyrithSor` into `Java`
 3. [Khmer New Year Time Calculation](http://www.dahlina.com/education/khmer_new_year_time.html)
-4. Porting from [MetheaX/khmer-chhankitek-calendar](https://github.com/MetheaX/khmer-chhankitek-calendar) by `MetheaX` into `Laravel Package`
+4. Ported from [MetheaX/khmer-chhankitek-calendar](https://github.com/MetheaX/khmer-chhankitek-calendar) by `MetheaX` into a `Laravel Package`